sweeneychris/TheiaSfM/docs/source/sfm.rst

   orientations.
 We use as SoftL1Loss for robustness to outliers.

+.. class:: RobustRotationEstimator

-However, this method is very sensitive to initialization.
+The nonlinear method above is very sensitive to initialization.
 We recommend to use the :class:`RobustRotationEstimator` of [ChatterjeeICCV13]_.
 This rotation estimator is similar in spirit to :func:`EstimateRotationsNonlinear`, however, it utilizes L1 minimization to maintain efficiency to outliers.
 After several